Duration: 1 year full time or 2 years part time

-- Cambridge English: Advanced (CAE) grade C.
+- Cambridge English: Advanced (CAE) grade C

 Your future career

-Home and EU students tuition fee per year*: £7200
+Home (UK) students tuition fee per year*: £10,600

-International students tuition fee per year**: £14900
+EU and international students tuition fee per year**: £21,700

 Other essential costs***: You will need to purchase two essential text books costing approximately £25

-*** These estimated costs relate to studying this particular degree programme at Royal Holloway.
+*** These estimated costs relate to studying this particular degree at Royal Holloway during the 2024/25 academic year, and are included as a guide.
 Costs, such as accommodation, food, books and other learning materials and printing, have not been included.